2 MIN READ

 The Häagen-Dazs Loves Honey Bees initiative donates money to bee conservation research and education.
-Last year, it installed a permanent honeybee habitat at the farm that supplies almonds to Häagen-Dazs.
+In 2016, it installed a permanent honeybee habitat at the farm that supplies almonds to Häagen-Dazs.

 So while the company wants you to “create some buzz” on Free Cone Day, all you have to do is eat ice cream and appreciate honeybees.
 It’ll foot the bill toward saving threatened pollinators.

 We’re not convinced you exist, but just in case…

 Want to skip the line?
 Pay for your ice cream!